-A historical event took place a few days ago as Floyd Mayweather regained the undefeated streak record from the now-former WBC champion Wanheng Menayothin.
+The historical event took place in 2020 as Mayweather regained the streak from the now-former WBC champion Wanheng Menayothin.

-After enjoying a six-year reign of being the absolute champion of the World Boxing Council strawweight division, Menayothin lost to Panya Pradabsri.
+After enjoying a six-year reign as the World Boxing Council champion of the strawweight division, Menayothin lost to Panya Pradabsri.

 At the time of the fight, Wanheng held the most victories in a row at 54-0.
 A mark Floyd Mayweather previously held until 2018 with 50.

-Going toe-to-toe with Pradabsri just months after securing the record forever through retirement, Wanheng did the unfathomable – he lost.
+Going toe-to-toe with Pradabsri just months after securing the record forever when he announced his retirement, Wanheng did the unfathomable and lost upon his comeback.

 Described by the WBC as ‘an authentic and fabulous battle of Thai warriors,’ the fight had great moments.
-However, it was Panya who achieved better scores in the match-up – but only just.
+However, Panya achieved better scores in the match-up – but only just.

 He did this by taking the early rounds and making them his own.
-Menayothin responded and managed to close the gap, but it was Pradabsri who got the best of it after twelve.
+Menayothin responded and managed to close the gap, but Pradabsri got the best of it after twelve.

-Pradabsri took the victory and the championship by unanimous decision with scores of 115-113 on all three judges’ scorecards.
+Pradabsri took the victory and the championship by unanimous decision, scoring 115-113 on all three judges’ scorecards.

 At the end of the fight, Wanheng, an already respected champion, approached the WBC representatives to thank them for a tremendous six-year relationship.

 The WBC then congratulated their new champion Panya Pradabsri and acknowledged the long and distinguished reign of the great Wanheng Menayothin.